 As the country struggles with the aftermath of the Tucson murders and the horrifying injury of House Democrat Gabrielle Giffords, a debate is forming over the correct balance of mental health diagnosis and intervention.
-While today's New York Times online includes a cogent debate on the insanity defense, including who can and should qualify for it, a number of troubling comments have surfaced from public figures such as Rudy Giuliani.
+While today's New York Times online includes cogent exchanges on the insanity defense, including who can and should qualify for it, troubling comments have surfaced from public figures such as Rudy Giuliani.
 After noting appropriately the type of concern that alleged shooter Jared Loughner was causing his teacher and classmates, the former New York Mayor said he advocated "some form of involuntary appraisal of people" and insisted: "We're making a big mistake here not changing our procedures with regard to mental illness."

 So much for individual rights and protections, including for the mentally ill.